After you have completed steps 1, 2 and 3, you can start instructing your moderators, speakers and hosts on how to run their sessions.

 Link to useful documentation: Moderator dashboard

-- For speakers: how to do a pre-recording, how to present live, how to watch the session during the broadcast, how to use the interactive features.
+- For speakers: how to do a pre-recording, how to upload slides or posters, how to present live, how to watch the session during the broadcast, how to use the interactive features.

 Link to useful documentation: Speaker dashboard